willfurnass/sheffield_hpc/hpc/scheduler/index.rst

 Advanced / Automated job submission and management
 --------------------------------------------------

-Further information on advanced or automated job submission and management can be found on our dedicated page: :ref:`advanced_job_submission_control`
+Further information on advanced or automated job submission and management can be found on our dedicated
+pages: :ref:`advanced_job_submission_control` and  :ref:`advanced_job_profiling_and_analysis`.

 Reference information and further resources
 -------------------------------------------

-Quick reference information for the SGE scheduler (ShARC), Bessemer scheduler (SLURM) and Stanage scheduler can be found in the :ref:`scheduler-reference-info` section.
+Quick reference information for the SLURM scheduler used on both the Stanage and Bessemer clusters can be found in the :ref:`scheduler-reference-info` section.

-Stanford Research Computing Center provide a `SGE to SLURM conversion guide <https://srcc.stanford.edu/sge-slurm-conversion>`_.
+An :ref:`SGE to SLURM conversion guide <sge-to-slurm>` is provided in the :ref:`Quick Reference section <cheatsheets>`.